-The Committee considered its updated 12 month rolling work programme and noted that reports in relation to GDPR had been received both in January and March when it was meant to be every 6 months.
+The Committee considered its updated 12 month rolling work programme and noted that further update reports in relation to GDPR had been scheduled for consideration both in January and March 2020.
+As these reports were supposed to be six-monthly, the item scheduled for January would be deleted.